TKDFusion/3DPrinter-Toolhead-KinematicDigit-Jabberwocky/Development-testing/V82-RC4/readme.md

-These are beta test files for Revision V82.
+These are early release test files for Revision V82, but are fully tested and near release.

 This is Release Candidate 4 (RC4) that combines all the older files and replaced with changed files from the V82RC builds.